Hormonal acne, which foods should be avoided?

 Influence of hormones on the skin

 • Androgens (testosterone, DHT, etc.): These hormones stimulate the sebaceous glands, leading to increased sebum production.
-An excess of sebum can clog pores and promote the proliferation of bacteria responsible for acne (notably Cutibacterium acnes).
+Excess sebum can clog pores and promote the proliferation of bacteria responsible for acne (notably Cutibacterium acnes).
 This influence is particularly noticeable during adolescence and in women suffering from hormonal imbalances, such as polycystic ovary syndrome (PCOS).

 • Estrogens: These hormones have a regulatory effect on sebum production and possess anti-inflammatory properties.
 A balanced level of estrogens contributes to more hydrated, elastic, and radiant skin.
 During menopause, the decrease in estrogens can lead to dry skin and loss of firmness.